My Buona Fortuna Family,

 Our next General Membership Meeting is:

-Thursday, October 12, 2017 at 6 p.m. at St. Joseph’s Parish Center.
+Thursday, December 14, 2017 at 6 p.m. at St. Joseph’s Parish Center.
 A business meeting will follow at 7:00 p.m.
-Please bring a potluck dish to share.
+Please bring a potluck dish to share and a non-perishable food donation for the Manna Pantry to the meeting.

 First Thursday of every month at 6:00 p.m at Franco’s Italian Restaurant.